UK's Queen Elizabeth and husband Philip celebrate 73rd wedding anniversary

-LONDON, Nov 19 (Reuters) - Britain's Queen Elizabeth and Prince Philip celebrate their 73rd wedding anniversary on Friday, an occasion they will be unable to share with their family as England is currently under a coronavirus lockdown.
+LONDON, Nov 20 (Reuters) - Britain's Queen Elizabeth and Prince Philip celebrated their 73rd wedding anniversary on Friday, an occasion they were unable to share with their family during England's current coronavirus lockdown.

 Elizabeth, 94, and Philip, 99, married in London’s Westminster Abbey on Nov.
 20, 1947, just two years after the end of World War Two.

+"Thank you to everyone for your kind wishes on the Queen and the Duke of Edinburgh’s 73rd Wedding Anniversary," Buckingham Palace said on Twitter.

-To mark their anniversary, Buckingham Palace released a photograph of a smiling monarch and her husband looking at a card made by her great-grandchildren Prince George, Princess Charlotte and Prince Louis, alongside other cards and letters from well-wishers.
+To mark the occasion, the palace released a photograph of a smiling monarch and her husband looking at a card made by her great-grandchildren Prince George, Princess Charlotte and Prince Louis, alongside other cards and letters from well-wishers.

 The picture was taken at Windsor Castle, the queen's home west of London where the couple are staying during the lockdown.